mlawrie/hereafter/README.md

 Hereafter lets you write concise, high-level, functional tests that provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute hundreds or even thousands of times faster.

+At the momement, this only works with Mocha and Chai but Jest and Jasmine support will come shortly.

 ## An example

 ```javascript